ckeditor/ckeditor4-docs/guides/widget_sdk/tutorial_1/README.md

 ### Nesting Widgets

 CKEditor 4.5 brought support for inserting widgets into other widget's nested editable parts.
-This means that for example an instance of simple box can be included in another simple box's content.
-Enabling this feature does not require any additional steps, but it is important to remember that widget to be nested must fulfill rules of [nested editable part's allowed content](#!/guide/widget_sdk_tutorial_1-section-limiting-available-formatting).
+This means that for example an instance of the Simple Box widget can be included in the content of another Simple Box.
+Enabling this feature does not require any additional steps, but it is important to remember that the widget to be nested must fulfill the rules of the [nested editable part's allowed content](#!/guide/widget_sdk_tutorial_1-section-limiting-available-formatting).

 Note that due to limitations of Internet Explorer 8 nested widgets may not be fully functional in this browser.